chud4/Smart-Greenhouse/README.md

 # Pre Requisite Program
 You will need to have an updated version of Adruino to run the program.
 The version used in this program was 1.8.16.
+A basic understanding of C++ would be required to understand the code.

 # Files to Download
 Uno_Read.ino